Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Introduction

 One natural idea is to use generative models to synthesize realistic remote sensing images and construct a condensed virtual training set \cite{xu2023txt2img}.
 Some studies have attempted to design generative adversarial networks (GANs) \cite{zhao2021text}, auto-regressive models \cite{xu2023txt2img}, or diffusion models \cite{tang2024crs} for remote sensing text-to-image generation.
 However, these methods often focus on fitting the overall visual style and texture structure of remote sensing images, making it difficult to ensure the diversity of generated data.
-Furthermore, existing methods usually rely on metrics such as the Inception Score \cite{salimans2016improved} and Fr\'{e}chet Inception Distance \cite{heusel2017gans} to measure image realism, but lack specialized optimization designs for downstream interpretation tasks.
+Furthermore, existing methods usually rely on metrics such as the Inception Score (IS) \cite{salimans2016improved} and Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans} to measure image realism, but lack specialized optimization designs for downstream interpretation tasks.
 As a result, even if the generated images perform well in terms of visual quality metrics, the corresponding virtual training set may not effectively improve the performance of the trained classifier \cite{xu2023txt2img}.

 Building on these observations, we propose a discriminative prototype-guided diffusion (DPD) model for remote sensing dataset distillation.
-Unlike existing image generation approaches that primarily focus on visual realism, our method incorporates classifier-driven guidance by injecting a cross-entropy loss from a pretrained model into the diffusion training process to enhance the discriminative quality of synthesized samples.
-In addition, we cluster the original training data in the latent space to identify representative and diverse prototypes as visual style guides, and leverage a vision language model (VLM) to aggregate cluster-level text descriptions into comprehensive prompts that enrich the semantic content of the generated data.
-Despite its simplicity, the proposed method can produce realistic and diverse samples for downstream model training.
+Unlike existing image generation approaches that primarily focus on visual realism, DPD aims to synthesize compact samples with both semantic fidelity and discriminative quality.
+Specifically, we first pretrain a latent diffusion model on the original remote sensing dataset and cluster the training samples in the latent space to identify representative and diverse prototypes for each category.
+We then construct hyperspherical semantic anchors around these prototypes to guide the reverse denoising trajectory.
+Finally, multiple candidates are generated for each prototype and ranked by a latent classifier using a logit-margin criterion to select the most discriminative candidates for dataset distillation.
+Despite its simplicity, the proposed method can produce realistic, diverse, and discriminative samples for downstream model training.
 The main contributions of this paper are summarized as follows: